 The above percentages, calculated based on the Regions' total numbers of experts anticipating training in 2017, are heavily influenced by the funding patterns anticipated by Members with large NMHSs.
 Several of these large NMHSs anticipate their governments to supply all or nearly all their training funding, thus raising the overall Regional percentages of funding expectations.
-Members that are included in this category include China in RA II (82% anticipated government funding), the United States in RA IV (100% anticipated government funding), Australia in RA V (100% anticipated government funding), and the Russian Federation in RA VI (100% anticipated government funding).
+Members that are included in this category include China in RA II (82% anticipated government funding), the United States in RA IV (100% anticipated government funding), Australia in RA V (100% anticipated government funding).